jon-jacky/PyModel/samples/Socket/README.txt

 The sample includes these modules:

-- Socket: a model program that can exhibit nondeterminism and the effects of concurrency.
+- Socket: a model program for network sockets that can exhibit nondeterminism and concurrency.

 - NoBlockScenario, SendAll, send_aa, observables, etc.: several scenario machines and configuration files that select particular